AlexMotz/CSV_MS-SQL/README.md

 by the basename of the input file (if not standard input).

-Fields are either given by the -f/--fields option (comma separated) or determinted from the first row of data.
+Fields are either given by the -f/--fields option (comma separated) or determined from the first row of data.

 --------------------------------------------------------

-Eventually I would like it to sanitize the data it reads from the CSV before writing the SQL inport statments.
+Eventually I would like it to sanitize the data it reads from the CSV before writing the SQL import statements.
-For now a simpe find and replace all in your favorite spreadsheet editor does the trick.
+For now a simple find and replace all in your favorite spreadsheet editor does the trick.